jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 ## Creating a Class
 There are lots of options when creating a class but our goal was to make the process simple and only require you to use the features that you need.
 We are not using a standard class authoring tool like SCORM, frankly, those tools are outdated and don’t allow the same level of functionality and flexibility as our tool.
 They also don’t handle video well which makes building a modern class difficult.

-To add a class, start off by going to the Classes tab from your training officer account and click Add Class.
+To add a class, start off by going to the **Classes menu and choosing Manage** from your training officer account and click Add Class.
 {%figure src="/images/add-class.png" atl="Add Class" /%}

 {% callout title="Editing a Class" %}
 If you need to edit a published class or complete a class in draft, you can click the Organization Class tab.
-Once there, click on the name of a course and you will be brought in to the same editor we will discuss for new classes.
+Once there, click on the name of a course and you will be brought in to the editor.
 {% /callout %}
 ## Class Details Page
 This page is where you will set basic information such as name, description, and image.
 You will also choose what type of class you are offering and the duration.